 The soundtrack is a little less adventurous, yet it's one of the best of its kind.
 Subtle yet captivating piano music alternated by a select few Japanese pop songs.
 Usually these can quickly ruin the mood, but it seems Anno has a keen ear for quality music.
 The end credits song serves as the perfect example.
 It's not really a soundtrack that will blow you away as it exists mainly in the background, but it provides a perfect base for the subtle and touching atmosphere that flows from the film.

-Shiki-Jitsu is rather long, running a little over two hours, especially when you consider the fact that the characters you'll be spending your time with aren't all that charming or lovable.
+Ritual is rather long, running a little over two hours, especially when you consider the fact that the characters you'll be spending your time with aren't all that charming or lovable.
 They are extremely intriguing though and while Anno delves into their personas you slowly familiarize with them, without the need to find any actual similarities between you and the characters.
-Shiki-Jitsu is by far Anno's most accomplished film and it supersedes all his other efforts with gratifying ease.
-It's one of the most unique dramas I've ever seen, keeping me interesting from start to finish without even the hint of a glitch of boredom.
+Ritual is by far Anno's most accomplished film and it supersedes all his other efforts with gratifying ease.
+It's one of the most unique dramas I've ever seen, keeping me interested from start to finish without even a hint of boredom on the horizon.
 Make sure you don't miss out on this one.